ChanduDhakad/CollegeStudentApp/README.md

 # CollegeStudentApp

-# BookStoreApplication
-Masai Book Store Application is a web application for a book store that allows users to register, login, browse books, add books to their cart, and purchase books.
-The application also includes features like tracking popular authors, refreshing the cart, analyzing the most number of unique books that the user can buy, and deleting an author

-#Technologies Used
+This project is a REST API for the Masai College Student Application.
+The API allows students to view their schedules, grades, and attendance, as well as register and log in to the application.

 # Tech Stack
 - Java